UniversalDependencies/docs/_fi-feat/Case.md

 ### `Par`: partitive

-In Finnish the partitive case expresses indefinite quantity and unfinished actions.
+In Finnish the partitive case is an object case that can also express indefinite quantity or unfinished actions.

 * [fi] _kolme **taloa**_ “_three **houses**_”
 * [fi] _rakastan tätä **taloa**_ “_I love this **house**_”